 This post may contain affiliate links.
 Please read my disclosure policy.

 Juicy, soft and tender stuffed pork loin with spicy jalapeños and lots of garlic, cooked in a white wine broth and served with roasted garlic baby potatoes.

 We usually get a pork loin every two weeks, I like to have some on hand for quick dinners.
-Most of the time I just cook it in the slow cooker, thats why I decided to change things and spiced them up a bit with this stuffed pork loin version.
+They are budget friendly and you can cook them in so many delicious ways.
+Also, its worth mentioning, that they are easy to prepare and most recipes for pork loin are hassle free.
+This Garlic Jalapeño Stuffed Pork Loin is no exception, it requires easy and affordable ingredients and its very easy to make.
+Most of the time I like to cook the pork loin in the slow cooker, but I decided to change things and spiced them up a bit with this stuffed pork loin version.

 - 8 tablespoons olive oil